Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 5 Steps for Effective Strategic Marketing Planning

-Now that we understand the concept and the importance of a strategic marketing plan, here are 5 steps to get your started with the process:
+Now that we understand the concept and the importance of a strategic marketing plan, here are 5 steps to get you started with the process.
+This process can be adapted for various types of strategic marketing plans, including a strategic digital marketing plan.:

 1. Establish a starting point